aws-amplify/amplify-js/CONTRIBUTING.md

 ## Code Style

 Generally, match the style of the surrounding code.
-We ship an EditorConfig file for indentation and TSLint configuration for TypeScript code.
+We ship a TSLint configuration for TypeScript code.
 Please ensure your changes don't wildly deviate from those rules.
 You can run `npm run lint` to identify and automatically fix most style issues.

 ## Licensing